Classification: Enzyme, Antineoplastic agent

 Asparaginase is an enzyme (a protein that makes chemical reactions go faster) that speeds up the reaction that turns asparagine into aspartic acid and ammonia.
 Cancerous white blood cells depend on asparagine to survive, so if all of it is used up through the catalyzed reaction, the cancerous cells die.
 Normal white blood cells can produce their own asparagine, and are therefore less affected by the drug.

-Asparaginase is given by intravenous (into a vein) infusion or intramuscular (into a muscle) infusion, over at least 30 minutes.
-It can be given alone or with other drugs.
-Asparaginase can be given in various dosing schedules, depending on the regimen being used.
+Asparaginase is given by intravenous (into a vein) infusion over 30 minutes or as an injection given into a big muscle (called intramuscular or IM).
+It can be given alone or in combination with other drugs.
+Asparaginase can be given in various dosing schedules, depending on the regimen and the type of asparaginase being used.

 There are a number of things you can do to manage the side effects of asparaginase.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: